-Declaration of Originality
+Declaration of Original ality

 Name:

-I certify that this dissertation is entirely my own work and free from plagiarism joint copyright to Academy of Forensic Medical Sciences. n.
-I allocate
+ertation is entirely my own work and free from plagiarism.
+I allocandemy of Forensic Medical Sciences.

 Signed Date

-H) REFERENCES
+H) REFERENCE

 The text of the dissertation must be supported by references taken from the relevant published literature.
 Usually these will be from books or refereed journals.